coding-nomadic/reactive-customer-service/README.md

 ## Reactive-rest-service with CRUD operations

-Rest endpoints for customer, built in Spring webflux and R2DBC (driver) with postgreSQL Database.
+Rest endpoints for customer, built in Spring webflux and R2DBC (Driver) with postgreSQL Database.

 This application local instance running of postGreSQL with database name as postgre, username as postgre and password test.